elegant-scipy/elegant-scipy/markdown/ch1.markdown

 You can see for yourself that `outer[i, j] = x[i] * y[j]` for all `(i, j)`.

 This was accomplished by NumPy's [broadcasting rules](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html), which implicitly expand dimensions of size 1 in one array to match the corresponding dimension of the other array.
+Don't worry, we will talk about these rules in more detail later in this chapter.

 As we will see in the rest of the chapter, as we explore real data, broadcasting is extremely valuable to perform real-world calculations on arrays of data.
 It allows us to express complex operations concisely and efficiently.